Private labeling is a term used to connote where someone sells a third party’s product under his own brand name.

 A person selling in that category can sell anything ranging from food to clothing material as long as it meets the qualification of being a product that helps to keep the earth safe.

-Source for a product: The next thing to do after choosing a Niche is to choose the product you want to sell in this Niche.
+The next thing to do after choosing a niche is to choose the product you want to sell in this niche.

 For example, using our Green products niche example, you can sell reusable water bottles made from either glass or aluminum.